wavefrontHQ/docs/pages/doc/alerts_faq.md

 ### Step 3: Update the JSON

 This step depends on what you want to do.
-For example, you could replace one user name with another user name, add one or more users, or perform other modifications.
+For example, you could change the alert thresholds for the different severities, or perform other modifications.